github/rest-api-docs-md/orgs/{org}/packages/{package_type}/{package_name}/versions/get.md

 - `page` (integer): The page number of the results to fetch.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `state` (string): The state of the package, either active or deleted.

+## Operation Description

+Lists package versions for a package owned by an organization.

+OAuth app tokens and personal access tokens (classic) need the `repo` scope to use this endpoint if the `package_type` belongs to a GitHub Packages registry that only supports repository-scoped permissions.
+For the list of these registries, see "[About permissions for GitHub Packages](https://docs.github.com/packages/learn-github-packages/about-permissions-for-github-packages#permissions-for-repository-scoped-packages)."